mikeal/hashless/README.md

 Hashless is an alternative encoding scheme for IPFS protocols.

-Rather than the view of CID's imposed by IPLD that "all data is a graph" the view of CID's imposed by `hashless` is "all data is sets of byte arrays."
+Rather than the view of CID's imposed by IPLD that "all data is a graph" the view of CID's imposed by `hashless` is "all data as byte vectors."

-This encoding scheme can encode existing IPFS/IPLD data with "blocks as byte arrays" but much more sophisticated data structures can be built in the form of proofs.
+This encoding scheme can encode existing IPFS/IPLD data with "blocks as byte vectors" but much more sophisticated data structures can be built in the form of proofs.

 The name "hashless" comes from the idea that the hashes themselves are rarely, if ever, encoded into the data.
-Instead, byte arrays are concatenated together, encoded in that concatenated form, and only the proof contains the necessary parsing information to form the merkle structures used to address the data.
+Instead, byte vectors are concatenated together, encoded in that concatenated form, and only the proof contains the necessary parsing information to form the merkle structures used to address the data.